kevinfrei/pedroviz/README.md

   - [ ] Named PathChains
 - [ ] Allow editing points by dragging them on the canvas
 - [ ] Reflect those changes in the code
-  - [ ] Checksum the code to detect external edits?
+  - [ ] Checksum the code to detect external edits
   - [ ] When external edits have occurred, try to resolve the conflicts?
         (ugh...)
+  - [ ] Maintain comments
+  - [ ] Maintain any code that I don't actually parse from the source code (keep chunks of code that aren't represented in the UI)
 - [ ] Allow creation:
   - [ ] Named values
   - [ ] Named poses